Hecter94/EndlessSky-PluginArchive/plugins.md

 - Custom capital ships

-- Some new missions and jobs
+- 1 (or 2) new 'short campaigns' and some new jobs

 - ETC

 To get access to some of the content visit Earth, Valhalla, Hephaestus or Bourne.
 Perhaps helping them out by doing some jobs and mission is a good idea.
+You can also just have a high combat rating or finish the main campaign (although you should probably just visit the mentioned planets).

-There are also some bonus content if you have the midnight, mega freight, czartraks ships or navycampaign plugin.
+There are also some bonus content if you have the lost in midnight, mega freight, czartraks ships, amphibious ships or navycampaign (by kestrel1110) plugin.
 To access the bonus content, move the respective files from the bonus file to the data file.

 (Special thanks to 1010todd, yuyuko_saigyouji. and gefulltetaubenbrust from the Endless Sky discord server for letting me borrow some sprites)